-Using talent profiles to sell your business.
+Use talent profiles to sell your business.

 Every time a healthcare organization posts a job, it makes a statement about its culture.
 When a message isn’t inspiring, it attracts less-than-inspired candidates.
 The solution is to combine HR and corporate communications using “talent profiles.”

-Hire for fit, train for skills.
+Hire for fit, and train for skills.

 The healthcare talent gap means that hiring managers have to do more to attract and retain good employees.
 Transitioning from a traditional hierarchical structure to a team-based environment has been found to make employees more engaged and healthcare organizations more able to react to new challenges.

-Also, researchers have found that smaller teams are “a natural way for humans to work.”
+The Deloitte survey also found that smaller teams are “a natural way for humans to work.”
 Small, networked teams allow individuals to interact, share information, and pull resources and expertise from different teams to tackle big challenges.
 In other words, teams make individuals more engaged.
-“The authors conclude that “Different networks can have different specialties, such as innovation or getting to market quickly, but the principle is the same.
+The survey’s authors conclude that “Different networks can have different specialties, such as innovation or getting to market quickly, but the principle is the same.
 For a company to stay agile, teams must be formed and disbanded quickly.”

-Use benefits programs employees love.
+Use benefits programs that employees love.

 Millennials yearn for continuing education and professional advancement—and they’re increasingly struggling under the weight of student loan debt.
 In fact, collective student loan debt now tops $1.3 trillion.
-It’s no surprise that employer-sponsored student loan debt repayment programs have been found to dramatically increase retention rates, as reported by Society for Human Resource Managers (SHRM)
+It’s no surprise that employer-sponsored student loan debt repayment programs have been found to dramatically increase retention rates, as reported by the Society for Human Resource Managers (SHRM)

-Dr. Beverley Kaye and Sharon Jordan-Evans, bestselling authors and thought leaders on retention in the modern workplace, describe retention and engagement strategy in their books Love ’Em or Lose ’Em and Hello Stay Interviews, Goodbye Talent Loss.
+Dr. Beverley Kaye and Sharon Jordan-Evans, best-selling authors and thought leaders on retention in the modern workplace, describe retention and engagement strategy in their books Love ’Em or Lose ’Em and Hello Stay Interviews Goodbye Talent Loss.

-For HR professionals, addressing the talent gap isn’t about increasing profits—it’s about ensuring that society’s most vulnerable can get the care they need.
-A multi-pronged strategy is required.
-Deploying technology to target qualified recruits, using team-based organizational structures to boost agility, implementing evidence-based training and development programs, and offering attractive employee benefits and retention programs are all key components of overcoming the healthcare talent gap.
+For HR professionals, a multi-pronged approach is necessary now more than ever.
+Deploying technology to target qualified recruits, using team-based organizational structures to boost agility, implementing evidence-based training and development programs, and offering attractive employee benefits and retention programs are all vital to battling the healthcare talent gap.